CaseyDevs/progression-programme/week-1/notes/OOP Principles.md

 ## Polymorphism

+**Polymorphism = "Many shapes"**

-Polymorphism is a principle that allows sub-classes to be treated as instances of their parent class, supporting flexibility and providing the ability to define methods in multiple forms, primarily achieved through overlridding and overloading.
+Polymorphism is a principle that allows sub-classes to be treated as instances of their parent class, supporting flexibility and providing the ability to define methods in multiple forms, primarily achieved through overridding and overloading.

+Essentially, polymorphism is achieved when an object can identify as other objects, such as a dog being able to identify as an animal, species, or object.

 "Polymorphism is used to perform a single action in different ways.
 It allows for the implementation of dynamic method dispatch, where the method to be executed is determined at runtime.
 This is beneficial for implementing a cleaner and